Patrick Cutrone: Como

-On 29 August 2022, Cutrone was signed by hometown club Como in Serie B on a three-year contract.
+On 29 August 2022, Cutrone was signed by hometown club Como on a three-year contract.
+He scored his first two goals for Como in a 3–3 draw against SPAL on 17 September.
+He ended his first season at the club with nine goals from 35 Serie B matches.

+In the 2023–24 season, Cutrone top scored for Como with 14 goals from 32 matches as the club finished second in Serie B, achieving promotion to Serie A after a 21-year absence.

+On 19 August 2024, Cutrone captained Como on their return to Serie A, a 3–0 loss to Juventus.
+In the following match, he scored the club's first top-flight goal since May 2003 with the equaliser in a 1–1 draw at Cagliari.
+In the home fixture against the same opposition, Cutrone made his 100th appearance for Como, scoring in a 3–1 win on 10 May 2025.
+He ended the season with seven goals and five assists from 33 Serie A matches.

+Parma (loan)

+On 29 August 2025, Cutrone joined Parma on loan for the 2025–26 season.
+He made his debut for the Gialloblù a day later, scoring the equalising goal four minutes after coming on as an 85th-minute substitute in a 1–1 draw with Atalanta.

+Monza (loan)

+On 30 January 2026, Cutrone moved on a new loan to Monza in Serie B, with a conditional obligation to buy.

 International career

 Cutrone represented Italy at Italy under-15, under-16, under-17, under-18 and under-19 level, making 57 appearances and scoring 27 goals.
 In particular, he was part of the squad for both the 2015 European U-17 Championship and the 2016 European U-19 Championship.

 He made his debut with the Italy U21 team on 1 September 2017, in a friendly match lost 3–0 against Spain.
 Three days later, he played his second match against Slovenia U21 in which he scored his first goal for the side in a 4–1 victory.

 In March 2018, he was awarded his first senior call-up to the Italy national team, under interim manager Luigi Di Biagio, for Italy's friendlies against Argentina and England later that month.
 On 23 March, he made his senior international debut in the friendly against Argentina; Italy were defeated 2–0.

 Cutrone was a member of Di Biagio's 23-man Italy under-21 side for the 2019 UEFA European Under-21 Championship on home soil; He scored in Italy's final group match – a 3–1 victory over Belgium on 22 June, although Italy were eliminated in the first round after finishing second in their group on goal difference behind Spain following a three–way six–point tie with Spain and Poland; Italy also finished as the second–best second–place team, behind France, who progressed to the semifinals of the competition.